ElenaChes/Deploy-App--code-examples/Dockerfile examples/README.md

 # Dockerfile examples

 Examples of working Dockerfiles.<br>
-These Dockerfiles have been used for Node JS apps, so be mindful when adjusting them for different languages.
+These Dockerfiles were designed for Node.js apps.
+Adjust them carefully if you intend to use them with other languages.

 > [!WARNING]
-> The files in this folder have distinct names for easier referencing so make sure that your file is simply named `Dockerfile` without any additions.
+> The files in this folder have unique names for easier reference.
+Make sure your actual Dockerfile is named exactly `Dockerfile` with no extra characters.

 > [!NOTE]
-> Note that the examples expose port 8080, as my apps tend to have a web interface and listen to that port.<br>
-> Remove the line `EXPOSE 8080` if irrelevant.
+> These examples expose port 8080, which is typical for my apps with web interfaces.
+Remove or change the `EXPOSE 8080` line if your app uses a different port.

 <details>